wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_converttopsbt.md

 ---
-title: btc:converttopsbt \[POST\]
+title: btc:converttopsbt - Bitcoin
-description: Converts a network serialized transaction to a PSBT.
-This should be usedonly with createrawtransaction and fundrawtransaction createpsbt andwalletcreatefundedpsbt should be used for new applications.
+description: Example code for the btc:converttopsbt json-rpc method. Сomplete guide on how to use btc:converttopsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters